avila-lucas/fluxy/README.md

 # Fluxy

-Fluxy is designed to be a simple CLI tool to use with Flux configured repositories.
+Fluxy is designed to be a simple CLI tool to use with [FluxCD v1](https://docs.fluxcd.io/en/1.21.1/) configured repositories.
 It will enable you to:
 - Enable automatic deploys.
 - Change container versions in deployments.

-## Installation
+## :bomb: Installation

 * Clone the project
 * Being at the root level project do: